 As one of the eight career and technical student organizations (CTSOs) recognized by the federal government, the Technology Student Association (TSA) provides middle and high school students with opportunities for leadership, teamwork, community service, personal growth, and recognition.
-Your student’s TSA chapter will plan a program of work for the year that will include technology competitions and activities and will help prepare your TSA student member for entry into college and/or the workforce.
+Your student’s TSA chapter will plan a program of work for the year that will include technology competitions and activities and will help prepare your TSA student member for entry into and/or the workforce.

 As students work on TSA-related projects—they learn to engage as a team; accept and give recognition; increase their knowledge; and help others.
 TSA provides the structure for a successful group experience—shaped and managed by TSA membership with the assistance of a chapter advisor/teacher.